 Krehmeyer holds an MBA from The Darden School, where he was awarded the William Michael Shermet Award for Academic Excellence.
 He also earned an MS in Accounting and BS in Commerce, both from the University of Virginia.

 About Our Director

 Lisa Stewart is Director of the Darden School’s Institute for Business in Society.
-She will be responsible for leading significant activities and programs in supporting IBiS’s deliverables and mission.
+She is responsible for leading significant activities and programs that support IBiS’s deliverables and mission.

 As a 1989 graduate the University of Virginia with a B.A. in African-American Studies, Lisa has also worked with several Virginia nonprofit organizations in both development and special events.

 Allison Elias is a Research Associate with the Darden School’s Institute for Business in Society.
 In her role, Allison helps to produce research reports, new and revised cases, teaching notes, and technical notes.

 Allison holds a doctorate in History from the University of Virginia where she studied women's work in corporate America.
 Prior to working on her Ph.D., Allison earned an undergraduate degree in Studies in Women and Gender at the University of Virginia, where she also earned her M.A. in History.